 An ideal EMR system should have three things:

-2) It should make patient intake and processing a highly streamlined process.
-For instance, In Touch EMR allows patients to complete their own intake process on our convenient iPad app.
+- It should make patient intake and processing a highly streamlined process.
+For instance, In Touch EMR allows patients to complete their own intake process in their patient portal.

 As a practice owner / clinician, what should I look for in an integrated EMR?